Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 \subsubsection{Probability of Improvement}

-The Probability of Improvement (PI) acquisition function targets the locations characterized by the highest probability of improving the objective function relying on the information from the current surrogate model \cite{kushner, jones2001}.
-PI measures the probability that the prediction of the surrogate model at the generic location is lower than the best observation of the objective function so far.
+The Probability of Improvement (PI) acquisition function targets the locations characterized by the highest probability of achieving the goal, based on the information from the current surrogate model \cite{kushner, jones2001}.
+PI measures the probability that the prediction of the surrogate model in the generic location is lower than the best observation of the objective function so far.
 Under the Gaussian process surrogate model, the PI acquisition function is computed in closed form as follows:

 where $\CumDistFun(\cdot)$ is the cumulative distribution function of a standard normal distribution and $\DesignVar^*$ is the current location of the best value of the objective.
 Similarly to EI, also $\AF_{\PI}(\DesignVar)$ is inexpensive to compute and the evaluation of the first-order derivatives requires simple calculations: